 KILLER WHALE RESEARCH

-To investigate killer whale behaviours, we attach data loggers with inbuilt cameras (www.cats.is) using suction cups.
-During the few hours (and up to a couple of days) of attachment, the sensors (accelerometer, magnetometer and pressure) log information that will be used to study dive characteristics, energetics, prey captures and interactions with conspecifics.
-We were the very first research group to deploy camera-tags on killer whales in Norway.
-The animal-borne video footage was featured in the first episode of Blue Planet II.
+To investigate killer whale behaviours, we attach data loggers with inbuilt cameras using suction cups.
+During the few hours (and up to a couple of days) of attachment, the multiple sensors continuously log motion data that are then used to study dive characteristics, behaviour, prey captures and interactions with other whales.
+We were the very first research team to deploy camera-tags on killer whales in Norway.
+Some of the resulting animal-borne video footage was featured in the first episode of Blue Planet II.
 Flying drones above whales enables us to further collect observations of subsurface behaviours and social dynamics.
 Aerial still photographs are also useful to assess killer whales' body condition, indicative of general health status.

-THE STRANDING PROJECT
+THE STRANDING PROGRAM

 A recent project (2018-2021), funded by Klima-og miljødepartementet (Arktisk 2030), aimed at measuring chemical pollution in stranded Norwegian whales.
 Chemical pollution (including persistent organic pollutants, POPs) may cause adverse health effects in whales, including immunosuppression and reproductive impairment.
-As such, POP-induced reproductive toxicity is the leading hypothesis for the declining whale and dolphin populations in European waters.
+POP-induced reproductive toxicity is the leading hypothesis for the declining whale and dolphin populations in European waters.
 However, research on levels and effects of marine pollution in whales in Norway has been scarce to date.
 Obtaining tissues from dead cetaceans offers the possibility to quantify contaminant concentrations.
 In addition, doing a full screening of these animals allows for identification of emerging contaminants such as unregulated pesticides, new brominated flame retardants, perfluorinated substances and chlorinated paraffins.
 As part of this project, Norwegian Orca Survey coordinated sample collection from 10 different species all over Norway, marking the very first systematic effort put into sampling stranded cetaceans in Norway.
 Members of the general public were of immense help, as many people assisted with sampling in remote locations.
 This project was a collaboration with the University of Oslo and the Norwegian University of Life Sciences.
 Results are underway and will be published soon.
 Findings will provide novel baseline knowledge available to the working groups of the Arctic Council and to be used for further international contaminant regulation work of REACH and the Stockholm Convention.

 Perhaps the most unique case we had to deal with so far was the rescue of Hvaldimir, the beluga whale better known as the 'Russian spy-whale'.
 Apparently from a managed-care situation and possibly from a Russian facility, the friendly beluga whale was first spotted in Norwegian waters in April 2019.
 After two weeks spent in the industrial harbour of Hammerfest, Hvaldimir showed obvious signs of poor condition.
 To promote his welfare and survival while potential long-term solutions were reviewed and to be decided by the Norwegian authorities, we took charge of his feeding and monitoring program, under official permission.
 The delicate mission turned out to be successful as Hvaldimir apparently gained weight and became more energetic and active.
 24/7 monitoring of his behaviour soon revealed a growing interest for live fish and prey capture attempts.
 Hvaldimir left Hammerfest in July 2019, and has been swimming on his own, feeding himself, ever since.